rhodyprog4ds/BrownFall22/assignments/02-python-access.md

 Find 3 datasets of interest to you that are provided in at least two different file formats.
 Choose datasets that are not too big, so that they do not take more than a few second to load.
 At least one dataset, must have non numerical (eg string or boolean) data in at least 1 column.

-In your notebook, create a markdown cell for each notebook that includes:
+In your notebook, create a markdown cell for each dataset that includes:
 - heading of the dataset's name
 - a 1-2 sentence summary of what the dataset contains and why it was collected
 - a "more info" link to where someone can learn about the dataset